Beaverhouse First Nation: History

 Beaverhouse First Nation was excluded from the Treaty 9 agreement between other Indigenous nations and Canada, resulting in it being designated a "non-status" first nation, until 2022 Historically, much of the land around where Beaverhouse First Nation people live was claimed by Timiskaming First Nation.

 Beaverhouse First Nation is a member of the Wabun Tribal Council.

 In May 2016, Chief Brown Martel criticized government minister David Zimmer for what she described as a failure of the Canadian government to provide land to the nation.

 In 2018, Beaverhouse First Nation Community submitted a claim to the Government of Ontario, asserting that it is a distinct First Nation and did not sign Treaty 9, or any other treaty.
 The claim was supported by the Nishnawbe-Aski Nation regional association and the Wabun Tribal Council.
-In April of 2019, the government advised the nation that it will complete an assessment of the claim submission.
+In April 2019, the government advised the nation that it will complete an assessment of the claim submission.
 The Government of Canada officially recognized Beaverhouse as a First Nation as defined by Section 35 of the Constitution Act, 1982 in April 2022.